neuefische/web-exercises/sessions/html-and-the-web-new/personal-website/README.md

 3. Start to put your ideas into code, giving your website structure and content.
 Use semantic HTML whenever possible.
-4. Work on one feature after another.
-Commit your work whenever a new part of your website is done.
-5. Send a link to your repository to the course slack channel to the "Solutions" thread.

 Congratulations! 🎉 You created your first own website!